-Employee engagement is key factor in what makes a successful workplace.
+Employee engagement is a key factor in what makes a successful workplace.
 Without it employee morale and productivity can both plummet leading to increased staff turnover and reduced profitability.
 However, keeping your employees engaged isn't an easy task.
 The larger your workforce becomes the more challenging it can become to keep your workforce happy, motivated and committed.
 Here are the 4 top employee engagement challenges and how to overcome them.

 "An engaged employee is an emotionally invested one."